mikoaro/go-gin-getting-started/README.md

 1. Set up your environment.
 2. Set up your Postgres database using the Neon console, Neon CLI or Psql.
 3. Build and run your Go API.
-4. With a Neon account, database, and a Go API application, you can perform basic CRUD operations by making your API calls using any of the REST API clients including cURL, POSTMAN, and so on.
+4. With a Neon account, database, and a Go API application, you can perform basic CRUD operations by making your API calls using any of the REST API clients including cURL and POSTMAN.
 Also, an application such as a Vue or React app can connect to the GetProducts endpoint to retrieve and render all the products in a database table.

 **Prerequisites**